WOT POTS

 Raku is an ancient Japanese firing method that was developed in the sixteenth century as part of the Japanese tea ceremony.

 Unlike a modern firing in an electric kiln, this firing entails firing pots very quickly and cooling very quickly.
 The pots are fired to 1000 degrees celsius in a propane filled kiln called oxidised firing and taken out whilst glowing red hot.
-It is then placed into an air tight metal container filled with combustable materials such as sawdust or newspaper.
+It is then placed into an air tight metal container filled with combustible materials such as sawdust or newspaper.
 This is known as reduction firing.
 The reduction of oxygen and the carbon created from the smoking is what causes beautiful glaze effects of metallic and crackle.
 After waiting for the magic to happen, it is now ready to cool the pots in water and then scrub off the carbon deposits and reveal the highly metallic colours and crackle effects.

 What makes Raku so exciting is that you never really know what you're going to get.
 The slight changes in temperature, glaze application, firing timing and the combustable materials used will effect the results on the pots.
 Every pot will be completely different.